zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucketInfo.md

 </Error>
 ```

-**Return example if the requester has no access permission to the bucket information:**
+Response example returned when the requester has no access permission to the bucket:

 ```
 HTTP/1.1 403